MaayanLab/clustergrammer/README.md

 ## Optional Arguments

+These arguments can also be passsed to Clustergrammer as part of the args object.

 ##### row_label and col_label
 Pass strings that will be used as 'super-labels' for the rows and columns.